peepo5/order-size-calculator/README.md

 A Vue.js project created to calculate ordersize for crypto exchanges.
 The project takes into account risk, entry, orderize, stop-loss and take-profit to calculate the needed position size for a % loss when SL is hit.

+A small and not very refactored test project for vue.

 [Official Site](https://osc.vercel.app)

 ## Build Setup